seedstack/website/content/docs/overview/distribution.md

         weight: 20
 ---

+SeedStack is distributed as a collection of software components that can be composed together as needed.
+To ensure that you get a coherent, well-tested set of components, they are packaged in the SeedStack distribution.
+It is a special Maven POM file (BOM) that you reference in your own project to import SeedStack dependency management rules.<!--more-->

+# Benefits

 The SeedStack distribution is the preferred way of using SeedStack in your project:

 * All components have their version managed globally.
 You just have to specify the distribution version but not the